 Liberalising is the reintroduction of foods in a controlled way so that the effects of the reintroduction can be measured and any adjustments made to the Low FODMAP Diet by your Dietitian.

 Remember, the Low FODMAP Diet is NOT a diet for life and should only be undertaken with the supervision of your dietitian to ensure you receive the greatest benefit to your health and enjoyment of life.

 Source: Dr. Rebecca Burgell, Dr. Peter Gibson, Dr. Jaci Barrett, Caroline Tuck, CK Yao

-For more information on the Low FODMAP Diet and whether it is right for you, contact the Perfect Balance Nutrition Team.
+For more information on the Low FODMAP Diet and whether it is right for you, give us a call today.

 "Health is a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity" World Health Organisation (WHO)